ActioBio/bio-news-agent/README.md

-# ai-news-agent
+# bio-news-agent

-A lightweight AI agent that grabs fresh AI-related headlines and posts a daily digest to GitHub Issues.
+A lightweight AI agent that grabs fresh biotech/pharma headlines and posts a daily digest to GitHub Issues.

-🔔 **Watch this repository** to receive the daily AI news digest email delivered straight to your inbox.
+🔔 **Watch this repository** to receive the daily biotech news digest email delivered straight to your inbox.

 ## Prerequisites